Phnom Penh Guide

 Phnom Penh Guide featuring the Changvar Peninsular

-www.fuzzykensblog.comI recall looking across the Tonle Sap River from Sisowath Quay back in 2003, and noting that there was really nothing much to see of the Changvar Peninsular.
+Phnom Penh Guide https://fuzzykensblog.com/I recall looking across the Tonle Sap River from Sisowath Quay back in 2003, and noting that there was really nothing much to see of the Changvar Peninsular.
 At night, a few twinkling lights from homes.
-Nowadays however, replaced by a ribbon of lights, reflected in the river, as per our image.
+Nowadays, however, replaced by a ribbon of lights, reflected in the river, as per our image.
 As years have passed, the whole area has come alive with a skyline dominated in the south by the Sokha Hotel, which opened in 2014, and to the north, in the area of the new Changvar bridges, no shortage of high-rise buildings and paved roads.
-This rather flat stretch of land, sandwiched between the Tonle Sap and the legendary Mekong River, is experiencing something of a real-estate boom.
+This rather flat stretch of land, sandwiched between the Tonle Sap and the legendary Mekong River, is experiencing something of a real estate boom.

-www.fuzzykensblog.comThose who venture to this part of Phnom Penh, hopefully will not be disappointed in discovering many old temples and newer mosques.
+Phnom Penh Guide https://fuzzykensblog.com/Those who venture to this part of Phnom Penh, hopefully, will not be disappointed in discovering many old temples and newer mosques.
 Furthermore, the pleasant riverside walk heading north, from the Sokha Hotel, there is a small park with a statue, overlooking the Tonle Sap.
-This is a good place to rest your feet, while viewing the city on the other side of the river.
-Nowadays, a multitude of large and small businesses, including coffee shops and road side eateries, inhabit the peninsula, from the Sokha Hotel ferry ramp, to the decorative Mermaids roundabout, some 5 km to the north.
-All things considered; it certainly makes an interesting escape from the hub bub of the city, and an interesting day out.
+This is a good place to rest your feet while viewing the city on the other side of the river.
+Nowadays, a multitude of large and small businesses, including coffee shops and roadside eateries, inhabit the peninsula, from the Sokha Hotel ferry ramp to the decorative Mermaids roundabout, some 5 km to the north.
+All things considered; it certainly makes an interesting escape from the hubbub of the city and an interesting day out.

 Before leaving Changvar, view the panoramic cityscape across the Tonle Sap, from the picturesque Changvar riverside walk.
-Then, as evening arrives, weather permitting, witness and enjoy a glorious sunset, played out beyond the cities high-rise buildings.
-For those in the north, witness the suns reflections off the gold mermaids and view the sunset beyond the Mermaids Roundabout.
+Then, as evening arrives, weather permitting, witness and enjoy a glorious sunset, played out beyond the city’s high-rise buildings.
+For those in the north, witness the sun’s reflections off the gold mermaids and view the sunset beyond the Mermaids Roundabout.

 Click https://fuzzykensblog.com/walking-phnom-penh/ where you will find more details in my walk number 28.
 Also, investigate other pages on this site, for information on transport etc.